-The goal of the Emergency Medical Services (EMS) Division is to deliver the highest quality of medical care to all members of the community, regardless of their ability to pay.
+The goal of the Emergency Medical Services (EMS) Division is to deliver the highest quality of medical care to members of the community, regardless of their ability to pay.

-On all medical calls, we strive to provide timely response, evaluation and treatment by well trained Firefighters and Lifeguards.
-If a medical condition necessitates transport to one of the local hospitals, our Fire Ambulances are fully equipped to provide basic and advanced life support emergency transportation and are staffed by two licensed Firefighter Paramedics.
+Emergency Medical Services' RoleOn medical calls, we strive to provide timely response, evaluation and treatment by well trained firefighters and lifeguards.
+If a medical condition necessitates transport to a local hospitals, our fire ambulances are fully equipped to provide basic and advanced life support emergency transportation and are staffed by two licensed firefighter/paramedics.

 Personnel Training & Apparatus

-Every time someone calls 911, they can expect a Basic Life Support Fire Engine and a Fire Paramedic Ambulance to respond on scene.
-Under critical circumstances, another Fire Engine or Truck may also be dispatched for additional resources.
-On the beach, during our busy summer season, First Responder-trained Lifeguards may be first to the scene.
+Every time someone calls 911, they can expect a basic life support fire engine and a fire paramedic ambulance to respond on scene.
+Under critical circumstances, another fire engine or truck may also be dispatched for additional resources.
+On the beach, during our busy summer season, first responder-trained lifeguards may be first to the scene.